Best Lasagna Soup Recipe

 - Important Note: This recipe is best when made on the stovetop.
 Cooking your pasta in the instant pot is finicky and can give you mushy pasta!
 We don’t recommend making this in the instant pot and it saves you no time vs stovetop method.

-- Add tomato sauce, spices, stock and water to the pot.
+- Add tomatoes, spices, broth and water to the pot.
 Stir well.

 - Add pasta and press down into the water/broth but don’t push to the bottom of the pot (we don’t want the pasta to stick to the bottom!)

-- Cover the pot and set to sealing, high pressure.
-Cook on high pressure for 5 minutes.
+- Cover the instant pot and set to Sealing, High Pressure.
+Cook on high pressure for 2 minutes.
 It will take about 10 minutes to come to pressure.
 Once the pot has finished cooking, do a quick release.

 - Once cooked, discard bay leaf.
 Top with parmesan cheese + ricotta.
 Enjoy!